"I'm glad to be with you, Samwise Gamgee...here at the end of all things."

 A small moment after the Fellowship escapes from Moria.
 Gimli begs Aragorn to let him see Durin's crown and Frodo accompanies him.
 Gimli has just found out that his kin were all horribly killed in Moria and saw the terrible evil the dwarves accidentally woke long ago murder their party's leader, while Frodo is still mourning Gandalf's death.
 Both of them have a brief chance to see something beautiful still left after Moria.

 Legolas's friendship with Gimli.
 In the Fellowship of the Ring, he was the one who pulled Gimli away from Balin's tomb and they began to get over their prejudices while in Lothlorien.
 In the Two Towers, when they are briefly separated during the siege of Helm's Deep, Legolas is extremely worried until he finds Gimli and watches over Gimli when he sleeps after the battle.
-By Return of the King, they are inseparable and refuse to be parted even after War of the Ring is over, spending the rest of their days together!
+By Return of the King, they are inseparable and refuse to be parted even after War of the Ring is over, spending the rest of Gimli's days together!

 After Gandalf undoes Wormtongue's work on Théoden in The Two Towers, Théoden insists on going out and leading his people personally.
 The reaction of every Rohirrim warrior on realizing that their decrepit old king is now among them as a warrior once more is universal: a moment of shock, then laying their swords at his feet and saying "Command me, lord!" in joy.